 The Ground Vehicle System (GVS) Other Transaction Agreement (OTA) W15QKN-14-9-1002 was awarded under the auspices of Section 845.
 During the performance of this OTA, changes to the OTA prototype requirements were implemented as a result of the FY2016 National Defense Authorization Act (NDAA), which eliminated Section 845 and created Section 815.

 W15QKN-14-9-1002 was modified to change the authority from Section 845 to Section 815, which among other changes, revised the definition of a Nontraditional Defense Contractor.
-Another significant change to how the OTA currently operates is the ability to enter into follow-on production awards following successful performance of a prototype project, provided the OTA was competed.
+Another significant change to how the OTA operated was the ability to enter into follow-on production awards following successful performance of a prototype project, provided the OTA was competed.
+Because W15QKN-14-9-1002 was not considered as having been competed, follow-on production per the Section 815 guidance was not an available option under the FY14 awarded OTA.

 Efforts to advance autonomy and autonomous perception, intelligent behaviors, and Human Machine Interaction (HMI) and Operator Controlled Units (OCU).

-Efforts to advance autonomy and/or coordination algorithms, including as applied to other platform types (aerial, surface, underwater) as they relate to GVS collaboration and ground, air, and maritime vehicle teaming.
+Efforts to advance autonomy and/or coordination algorithms, including as applied to other platform types (aerial, surface, underwater) as they relate to GVS collaboration and ground, air (to include Tactical Unmanned Aircraft Systems), and maritime vehicle teaming.

 Efforts to advance communications, payloads, and attachments such as robotic manipulators and end effectors, explosive detection sensors, mechanical countermine systems, perception sensors, and other mission specific sensors.